 Notice

-After a tenant is restored by using fast restore, the tenant does not support manually triggering major compaction, data backup, or Switchover/Failover to become the primary tenant.
+After a tenant is restored by using quick restore, the tenant does not support manually triggering major compaction or data backup, or Switchover/Failover to become the primary tenant.
 The tenant can only exist as a standby tenant.

-Full restore: Full restore refers to restoring macroblock data and incremental logs.
+Full restore: Restores macroblock data and incremental logs.
 After all data is restored from the backup medium to the local environment, the restored tenant can provide services.
-The full restore process includes the restore and recover processes of tenant system tables and user tables.
-Restore refers to restoring the baseline data required for the restore to the OBServer node of the target tenant.
+The full restore process includes the Restore and Recover processes for tenant system tables and user tables.
+Restore refers to restoring the baseline data required for restore to the OBServer node of the target tenant.
 Recover refers to restoring the logs corresponding to the baseline to the corresponding OBServer node.

-Fast restore: Fast restore refers to providing services to users without restoring macroblock data.
-This reduces the restore waiting time and lowers the user cost.
+Quick restore: Provides services to users without restoring macroblock data.
+This reduces the restore waiting time and lowers user costs.

 Select the restore time point for your physical restore.

-Incomplete restore with specified SCN or timestamp: SCN is the precise version number in OceanBase Database.
-In Oracle mode, the timestamp is precise to the nanosecond, with no precision loss.
-In MySQL mode, the timestamp is precise to the microsecond, and the precision after the microsecond is lost.
+Incomplete restore with a specified SCN or timestamp: SCN is the precise version number in OceanBase Database.
+In Oracle-compatible mode, the timestamp is precise to the nanosecond, with no precision loss.
+In MySQL-compatible mode, the timestamp is precise to the microsecond, and precision after the microsecond is lost.

 For the physical restore process, see Restore process.